 - It’s free through all three of the credit bureaus (Transunion, Equifax, and Experian) per federal law as of September 21, 2018.

-- Accounts may have to be established online and PIN numbers need to be remembered to unfreeze credit.
+- Accounts may have to be established online, and usernames/passwords need to be remembered to unfreeze credit.
 Pin numbers are no longer required though.

 - If you are looking for a new job, car, or home, a credit freeze can be problematic.

 It is important to place the credit freeze with all three credit bureaus to be effective.
 You can unfreeze your credit at any time in the event you need access to it (i.e., home or car purchase, new credit card, etc.).
-You will be given a pin number that allows you to lift the freeze on your account.
+You can temporarily unfreeze your credit or permanently unfreeze it.

 Below are links to all three credit bureaus and their specific steps to freeze your credit:

 - Equifax (888-298-0045): https://www.equifax.com/personal/credit-report-services/

 - Experian (888-397-3742): https://www.experian.com/ncaconline/freeze